Julian-Banks/Corne_choc/brainstorming.md

 Build Guide inspiration (V1 keycaps, no Hotswap): [Choc Spaced Corne Keyboard - Wireless](https://github.com/rafaeldelboni/buildlogs/blob/main/crkbd-choc-spaced-switch.md)

 Blog with Chocoflan board: [some dudes blog](https://sascha.sh/posts/i-built-another-mechanical-keyboard/)

-## Dumping info about parts
-### PCB
-- [This board](https://github.com/davidphilipbarr/Choc-Spaced-Corne/tree/main/chocorne-switch) by davidphilipbarr looks good. it is a wireless choc spaced corne so pretty much fits the bill.
-I've found it referenced in a couple threads and it is used in the build guide I linked at the top so I'm pretty sure it will work. the only thing I don't like is the battery is soldered on.
-I like having a clip. but thats a small edit I'm sure I could make :).
-- I need to make sure that this board is choc spaced!
-- There are the foostan/crkbd original PCB's but they aren't wireless. [foostan chocs](https://github.com/foostan/crkbd/tree/main/docs/corne-chocolate)

 ### MicroController